 The Greek noun is chrēstotēs (pronounced khray-stoh-tayss and used 10 times in the NT).

 In the LXX (3rd century Greek translation of the Hebrew Bible and pronounced sep-too-ah-gent) it meant “friendliness, kindness, mildness, and was used in inscriptions as a title of honor for rulers and important public figures” (DNTT, p.
 609).

-BDAG is the authoritative Greek lexicon of the NT, and its first definition comes from Rom.
-3:12, which is a quotation from the Septuagint So the noun can mean “uprightness in one’s relations with others—uprightness.”
+BDAG is considered the authoritative Greek lexicon of the NT, and its first definition comes from Rom.
+3:12, which is a quotation from the Septuagint (Greek translation of the Hebrew Bible in the third century BC).
+So the noun can mean “uprightness in one’s relations with others—uprightness.”
 Reading 3:12 in context, however, one could also translate it as kindness: “No one does kindness, not even one.”
 So “uprightness” is not its main meaning.

 Here it is: “The quality of being helpful or beneficial, goodness, kindness, generosity” (BDAG).
 The NIV translates it as kindness in every verse where it appears.

 The adjective is chrēstos (pronounced khray-stohss and used 7 times), and it can be used of a yoke that is easy or kind (Matt.
 11:30).
 It can even mean a high standard of value, fine, as in new or “fine” wine (Luke 5:39).
 But its main meanings are “morally good and benevolent”; “reputable” (1 Cor.
 15:33); “kind, loving, benevolent” (Eph.
 4:32; 1 Pet.
 2:3; Luke 6:35); “the quality of beneficence, kindness” (Rom.
 2:4) (BDAG).

 All the appearances of chrēstotēs come from Paul’s epistles.